aledbf/ingress-controller/README.md

 - `--v=3` shows details about the service, Ingress rule, endpoint changes and it dumps the nginx configuration in JSON format
 - `--v=5` configures NGINX in [debug mode](http://nginx.org/en/docs/debugging_log.html)

+### Metrics

+Using the doc [Instrumenting Kubernetes with a new metric](https://github.com/kubernetes/kubernetes/blob/master/docs/devel/instrumentation.md#instrumenting-kubernetes-with-a-new-metric) the Ingress controller exposes the registered metrics via HTTP.
+Besides the default metrics provided by Prometheus is possible to get the number of reloads `reload_operations` and reloads with error `reload_operations_errors`, ie error in validation in the configuration file before the reload.
+The metrics are exposed in port `10254` and path `/metrics`.
+Using curl: `curl -v <pod ip>:10254/metrics`

 ### Limitations